Skip to content

 Documentation

-ISO requires documentation.
-That documentation supports the audit and certification process.
+ISO requires documentation and sophisticated data analysis to support the audit and certification process.

 Practical orientation

-TQM is closer to the daily work.
-Continuous improvement happens in the operations.
+TQM is more practical and sits closer to the daily work; continuous improvement happens in the operations.

-ISO emphasises the systematic process.
+ISO is more about the process.
 The work matters, but the system matters more for ISO purposes.

 Involvement

-TQM, more of a program, it helps you become involved in the whole process in the proper manner.
+TQM, being a broad programme, helps staff become involved in the whole work in a structured way.

-ISO engages staff in following the documented processes.
+ISO engages staff in following the documented processes and producing the analysis to support them.

 Which one for a school